edvincandon/Revux/README.md

-# Revue2 (WIP)
+# Vuedux
 Inspired by Revue, use Redux with Vue.js seamlessly
 > We were not satisfied with the way the original Revue worked internally.

-> Basically, Revue2 works by referencing your redux store on a Provider component.
+> Basically, Vuedux works by referencing your redux store on a Provider component.
 Every child component of the Provider will be able to access the store via a $connect method available on all Vue instances: it aims to make the use of redux with vuejs a little more like react-redux

 # Installation
-Install via NPM: `npm i --save revue2`
+Install via NPM: `npm i --save vuedux`

 # Getting started
 > For **Vue-Router integration**: check out the example folder